mani-barathi/Javascript_MiniProjects/README.md

 # Javascript_MiniProjects
 This Repo contains some of the Vanila Javascript Mini Projects which I did.
-All the projects listed here are Beginner to Intermdiate Projects.
+All the projects listed here are Beginner to Intermdiate level.

 Click [**here**](https://mani-barathi.github.io/Javascript_MiniProjects/) to View the Projects